ORNL-QCI/xacc-projectq/README.md

-# xacc-projectq
+# xacc-rigetti
-Plugins to XACC for interacting with ProjectQ
+Plugins to XACC to compile Quil and execute code on the Rigetti Forest API.